cduvallet/microbiomeHD/db/zenodo_text.md

 **Files**

-*Core genera*
+*Data files*

 **file-S3.core_genera.txt**: Supplemental Table 3 from Duvallet et al. (2017), listing the core health- and disease-associated microbes.
+**dataset_info.yaml**: yaml file with additional dataset metadata.

 *Datasets*

 Note that MicrobiomeHD contains all 28 datasets from Duvallet et al. (2017), as well as additional datasets which did not meet the inclusion criteria for the meta-analysis presented in the paper.
-Additional information about the datasets included in this MicrobiomeHD release are in the original publications and the MicrobiomeHD github repo https://github.com/cduvallet/microbiomeHD, in the file *db/dataset_info.yaml*.
+Additional information about the datasets included in this MicrobiomeHD release are in the original publications and the MicrobiomeHD github repo https://github.com/cduvallet/microbiomeHD, and in the file *dataset_info.yaml*.

 The sample sizes listed here reflect what was reported in the original publications.
 Some may have discrepancies between what is reported and what is in the actual data due to missing data, quality issues, barcode mismatches, etc.